 - Make It Fun.
 Think about your business or your team—depending on your culture and core values, you probably can come up with a creative way to make the meeting more fun.
 For example, we have a client who incentivizes on the team to prepare for the meeting well in advance by congratulating them for “Rocking Rhythm.”
 They even had custom travel mugs made as rewards.
 Some teams make it a habit to have coffee along with donuts or chocolate available during meetings.
 You don’t have to use prizes or snacks, but think about what is motivating to your team and find a way to bring that in to your meeting.

-Try out these tips, and observe the team again—hopefully, you’ll see a more energized and engaged group, ready to work together to move the needle on your team’s most important projects and goals.
+Try out these creative ideas for staff meetings, and observe the team again—hopefully, you’ll see a more energized and engaged group, ready to work together to move the needle on your team’s most important projects and goals.

 Additional Rhythm Systems Weekly Staff Meeting Resources: